| | | | | |

 How to make Instant Pot Hard Boiled Eggs

 Place a trivet or steamer basket at the bottom of the inner Instant Pot liner.
-Place eggs on top of trivet, stacking evenly if necessary.
+Place eggs on top of trivet, slightly stacking evenly if necessary.

 One dozen eggs on a trivet over water in an Instant Pot.